 2.2 Detailed specification of the radio interface technology

+The material in Section 2.2 reflects the structure of the IEEE specifications from the first release of Recommendation ITU-R M.2012 (01-2012) prior to the IEEE revising the structure of the specifications related to WirelessMAN-Advanced on 8 June 2013.

 Detailed specifications described in this Annex are developed around a “Global Core Specification” (GCS), which is related to externally developed materials incorporated by specific references for a specific technology.
-The process and use of the GCS, references, and related notifications and certifications are found as Document .
+The process and use of the GCS, references, and related notifications and certifications are found as Document IMT-ADV/24(Rev.1).

 The IMT-Advanced standards contained in this section are derived from the global core specification for WirelessMAN-Advanced contained at http://ties.itu.int/u/itu-r/ede/rsg5/IMT-Advanced/GCS/M.2012-0/WirelessMAN-Advanced/.
 The following notes apply to the sections below: